 13. Seree Trail Camera

-When you see that the camera has a 12 megapixel sensor, you might not be astonished.
-However, image quality from it is definitely very good.
+When you see that the camera has a 12-megapixel sensor, you might not be astonished.
+However, the image quality from it is definitely very good.
 Also, As it can record 1080p video footage, it gets compensated.
 Even cameras priced twice this cannot offer that feature.

 There is also a good enough screen on this small frame.
 Its size is 2.4 inches and can be used to view footage and navigate the different options on the menu.
 However, you have to keep in mind that you can only view black and white images when taken at night.